 From there we walked around some more and saw more beautiful views.
 It was during this time that my admiration for one of the people in the tour group grew.
 She was an Irish woman who was there with two friends.
 She had decided that it was time for a vacation and went.
 She was also blind.
 I was struck by her courage because in her situation I would not have gone.

 While there we visited a church and the Palace of the Popes.
 The church was the Pope’s cathedral and was right next to the Palace.
 It was the most impressive of the churches I have seen during my stay in France.
 While the altar area was beautiful, the true awesomeness came from the side areas.
 On one, it was a museum that had different object and a collection of Papal vestments.
 Others were little chapel areas that were decorated and where all very striking.
 One that stood out for me was one of Mary.
-In front of the church there was a large crucifix scene with two women on each side of Jesus.
-It was impressive from right in front of the statue but more so from the courtyard that was down below.

 The Palace of the Popes was overwhelming.
 As it is limited in space and with the large numbers of people coming through, we had to use audio guides.
 The audio guide was a handheld device that you punched in the number for the place you where in and listened.
 It had to be held to the ear, so it looked like everyone was on the phone.
 About two thirds of the way through I noticed it could work with headphones so I put mine in.
 The made it easier to listen.
 While the Palace of the Popes was interesting, there was way too much information crammed in to really remember much of it.